AnonymouX47/termvisage/CONTRIBUTING.md

 - All functions (including methods) should be adequately annotated.
   - **Note:** Currently, annotations are only for documentation purposes and better/quicker comprehension of the defined interfaces by the users and developers.
 - Try to keep things (definitions, names, dictionary keys, etc...) **lexicographically sorted** wherever reasonably possible.
-  - Makes finding things quicker and easier :smiley:.
+  - Makes finding things quicker and easier 😃.
 - For any matter of style not directly/indirectly addressed here, please try as much as possible to follow formats or styles already established in the project.
 - See also: [Documentation Style](#documentation-style).